 Williams said he was able to understand the injured man’s code even

-when his signal became very weak.
 Click Here for Full Story at ARRL.org